thibaut-neoledge/azure-docs.fr-fr/articles/remoteapp/remoteapp-sql.md

 <properties
-   pageTitle="Azure SQL avec Azure RemoteApp | Microsoft Azure" description="Découvrez comment utiliser SQL Azure avec Azure RemoteApp." services="remoteapp" documentationCenter="" authors="ericorman"
+   pageTitle="SQL Azure with Azure RemoteApp | Microsoft Azure" description="Learn how to use SQL Azure with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="ericorman"